Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: QAOA-Parameter Estimate for Weighted MaxCut

 \section{QAOA-Parameter Estimate for Weighted MaxCut}

-We apply depth-1-QAOA to solve the shrunk MaxCut problem.
+We apply depth-1 QAOA to solve the shrunk MaxCut problem. \tb{We restrict our study to depth $p=1$ for two reasons.
+First, the high noise level in current quantum hardware prohibits a meaningful execution of large-depth QAOA in practice.
+This is also the case for the state-of-the-art quantum processor used in our experiments in Section~\ref{sec:exp}.
+Second, for depth-1 QAOA we are able to derive a high-quality parameter estimate which renders parameter optimization via a classical feedback-loop unnecessary, thus simplifying the execution of QAOA on quantum hardware significantly.
+However, we emphasize that a successful execution of larger-depth QAOA would lead to improved solutions.
+Indeed, our experiments in Section~\ref{sec:exp} reveal that depth-1 QAOA often falls short in returning optimum solutions.
+Thus, it is desirable to successfully implement large-depth QAOA in the future when quantum hardware improves.}

 The solution quality returned by QAOA heavily depends on the parameters $\gamma,\beta$.
 Therefore, deriving good parameters is crucial for its success.
 The authors of \cite{Wang_2018} give an analytical expression for the expectation value $F(\gamma,\beta)$ as defined in \eqref{eq:qaoa_exp} for depth-1-QAOA applied to unweighted MaxCut.
 In this section, we extend their results to efficiently derive good parameters for depth-1-QAOA, when applied to weighted MaxCut.

 The following statements might serve as a starting point for a further classical parameter optimization.
 For all instances considered in this work, however, the parameter estimate performs well enough to be used without any further parameter optimization.
 Next, we state the extended result for weighted MaxCut. \begin{lemma} Let $G=(V,E)$ graph with edge weights $w\in \R^{|E|}$.
 Let $\gamma, \beta \in \R$ and $F(\gamma,\beta)$ be defined as in \eqref{eq:qaoa_exp} with $H_C$ given in \eqref{eq:maxcuth}.
 Further, for $u,v \in V$, let $\mathcal{N}_u(v)$ be the set of neighbours of $v$ excluding $u$ and denote by $\Lambda(u,v)$ the set of common neighbours of $u$ and $v$.
 Then it holds

 where